-Rua Dom Luís I, 28
+AbV Rua Dom Luís I, 28 1200-151 Lisboa Portugal

-Email:

-cfc@vda.pt
++351 213 113 677 Tel: Email: cfc@vda.pt URI · www.vda.pt

 Inês Moreira dos Santos joined VdA in 2010 and re-joined the firm in 2015.
 She is a senior associate of the tax team, where she has been working mainly on tax consultancy and international tax planning in Portugal, Angola, Mozambique, Cabo Verde, Sao Tome and Principe, Guinea-Bissau and Equatorial Guinea.
-Inês has also broad experience on private wealth transactions and on compliance with tax reporting obligations.
+Inês also has broad experience in private wealth transactions and compliance with tax reporting obligations.

-Rua Dom Luís I, 28
+Rua Dom Luís I, 28 1200-151 Lisboa Portugal

-Email:

-ids@vda.pt